padolsey/proxyfoo/readme.md

-This is a small repo where I will put things imeplemented with ESHarmony Proxies.
+This is a small repo where I will put things implemented with ESHarmony Proxies.
 Right now, it only includes the generic wrapper `ProxyInterface` and `overloadable`, both of which run in nodejs with a modified V8 install.

 ## Installation of Node with ESHarmony Proxies:

-Get the latest `node` from git:
+Get the latest `node` from git (confirmed working on `0.7.4pre` -- might work on a stable version -- *haven't tested*):

     git://github.com/joyent/node.git